dotama/fs-php/Docs/Configuration.md

  * `$keyManager`

     The KeyManager manages the auth tokens that can be used to authenticate with the API.
+    It is the store for the `BasicAuthenticator` that gets installed by default.
+    This behavior can be disabled by setting `$keyManager` to `null`.

     Use `$keyManager->addBcryptCredentials($name, $hash)` to add a bcrypt hashed password.
     Use `$keyManager->addKey($name, $password)` to add a plain text password.
 Not recommended!